pulumi/registry/themes/default/content/registry/packages/cloudamqp/installation-configuration.md

     $ pulumi config set cloudamqp:apikey XXXXXXXXXXXXXX --secret
     ```

 Remember to pass `--secret` when setting `cloudamqp:apikey` so that it is properly encrypted.
-A full set of configuration parameters
+The complete list of
-can be found listed on the [Project README](https://github.com/pulumi/pulumi-cloudamqp/blob/master/README.md).
+configuration parameters is in the [CloudAMQP README](https://github.com/pulumi/pulumi-cloudamqp/blob/master/README.md).